 The IAPP is based in Australia’s Norfolk Island and was established in 2014 to integrate academic theory with hands-on practical applications of Positive Psychology.
 IAPP courses are thus focused on the ‘how’ rather than the ‘what’ or ‘why’ of the field and their courses are suited, on the whole, for all kinds of practitioners.

 This includes professionals wishing to learn how to apply Positive Psychology approaches and tools in teaching, healthcare, organizational settings, and in communities more broadly.

 The IAPP also aims to develop a network of like-minded professionals driven by action toward personal wellbeing and development.
 You can learn more about the IAPP here.

 If you are keen to study in the States, there are other Masters programs in Positive Psychology besides the MAPP.

-This private, Atlanta-based University offers a Master of Science in Positive Psychology (MSPP), with three separate tracks that students can pursue.
+This private, Atlanta-based University offers a Master of Science in Positive Psychology (MSPP), with two separate tracks that students can pursue.